andreporto/simple-collapsable/README.md

-# simple-collapsable
+# simple-collapsible
-This is a simple Angular collapsable reusable component
+This is a simple Angular collapsible reusable component

 **HTML TAG**
 ```